drewgingerich/homelab/media-server/docs/decisions/250817A-use-mirror-vdevs-to-create-zfs-pool-for-media-storage.md

 a RAID-Z vdev can only handle one operation at a time.

 For mirrors, there are huge differences.
-Regretably, only for read operations: all devices of a mirror participate in every write request, as with RAID-Z, so there's no ability to handle write operations in parallel.
+Regrettably, only for read operations: all devices of a mirror participate in every write request, as with RAID-Z, so there's no ability to handle write operations in parallel.
 On the other hand, mirrors can handle read operations in parallel,